ograndoptimist/SL/README.md

 # SL
-Applying MLP neural network to classifications and regression problems.
+Applying MLP neural networks to classifications and regression problems.